SuadeLabs/fire/documentation/properties/purpose.md

 ### dealing_rev_debt
 Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **debt securities**.

+### dealing_rev_debt_recl
+Gains or losses arising from the reclassification of debt securities between IFRS 9 measurement categories (Amortised Cost, Fair Value through Other Comprehensive Income, or Fair Value through Profit or Loss), recognized at the reclassification date when an entity changes its business model for managing these financial assets.

 ### dealing_rev_loan
 Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **loans and advances**.

+### dealing_rev_loan_recl
+Gains or losses arising from the reclassification of loans and advances between IFRS 9 measurement categories (Amortised Cost, Fair Value through Other Comprehensive Income, or Fair Value through Profit or Loss), recognized at the reclassification date when an entity changes its business model for managing these financial assets.

 ### dealing_rev_short
 Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **short positions**.